 If you love watching major league baseball, you might wonder why some players have a sticky, brown substance on their helmets, hats, and hands.
-The substance is pine tar, an adhesive material used to improve grip on bats.
+Why do baseball players use pine tar?

 Baseball players wear tar to improve their grip while batting.
 MLB regulations state that players can spread up to eighteen inches of tar on their bat to improve grip.
 An old MLB superstition stops players from washing their helmets, which often results in pine tar stains on hats, helmets, and hands.